ashishhkumarr/Medyra/README.md

 ## Default Data / Seeds

-On startup the backend auto-creates an admin using `ADMIN_DEFAULT_EMAIL` and `ADMIN_DEFAULT_PASSWORD`.
-Use those credentials to bootstrap the system, then create additional staff accounts and manage patient records through the UI or API.
+On startup the backend auto-creates an admin using `ADMIN_DEFAULT_EMAIL` and `ADMIN_DEFAULT_PASSWORD` for local/dev.
+In production or normal flows, create a new admin/doctor from the `/signup` page, which issues a JWT and logs you in immediately.

 ## AWS Deployment Guide